ArnavKucheriya/NASA_API/NASA_PictureOfTheDay_API/README.md

 | count       | int          | none       | If this is specified then count randomly chosen images will be returned.
 Cannot be used with date or start_date and end_date. |
 | thumbs      | bool         | False      | Return the URL of video thumbnail.
 If an APOD is not a video, this parameter is ignored.                   |
 | api_key     | string       | DEMO_KEY   | api.nasa.gov key for expanded usage                                                                      |

-Feel free to copy and paste this table into your README.md file.